 Go through its pros and cons and check out its plausibility.
 Can you make a profit out of selling this concept?
-Will there be a demand of the concept forever?
-Because, short term demand won’t fill your bank account for very long!
+Will there be a demand for the concept forever?
+Because short term demand won’t fill your bank account for very long!

 Once you have done this, identify your market.
 Evaluate all available markets and understand which one works the best for you.